BPMSoftwareSolutions/renderx-plugins-demo/docs/generated/renderx-web-orchestration/ac-validation-report.md

   - Then assertion referenced: "Each AC entry has stable AC ID and normalized GWT"
   - Then assertion referenced: "Beat and sequence IDs are preserved"

+- **tests\no-local-control-panel-sequences.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.3:1] (100%)
+  - Given condition referenced: "configuration metadata"
+  - When action referenced: "initConfig is called"
+  - Then assertion referenced: "configuration is loaded within 200ms"
+  - And clause referenced: "all fields are prepared for rendering"
+  - And clause referenced: "validation rules are attached"

 - **tests\musical-sequence-schema.spec.ts** → [AC:renderx-web-orchestration:renderx-web-ac-alignment-workflow-v2:1.1:1] (100%)
   - Given condition referenced: "ACs are present as acceptanceCriteriaStructured in sequence JSON"
   - When action referenced: "the generator runs over renderx-web-orchestration"
   - Then assertion referenced: "It emits .generated/acs/renderx-web-orchestration.registry.json"
   - Then assertion referenced: "Each AC entry has stable AC ID and normalized GWT"
   - Then assertion referenced: "Beat and sequence IDs are preserved"

+- **tests\integrated-scene-1-2.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.5:1] (100%)
+  - Given condition referenced: "the registerObservers operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 1 second"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

+- **tests\host-sdk.v1.spec.ts** → [AC:renderx-web-orchestration:renderx-web-ac-alignment-workflow-v2:1.1:1] (100%)
+  - Given condition referenced: "ACs are present as acceptanceCriteriaStructured in sequence JSON"
+  - When action referenced: "the generator runs over renderx-web-orchestration"
+  - Then assertion referenced: "It emits .generated/acs/renderx-web-orchestration.registry.json"
+  - Then assertion referenced: "Each AC entry has stable AC ID and normalized GWT"
+  - Then assertion referenced: "Beat and sequence IDs are preserved"

+- **tests\event-route-onepage.spec.ts** → [AC:renderx-web-orchestration:renderx-web-orchestration:1.5:1] (100%)
+  - Given condition referenced: "the registerObservers operation is triggered"
+  - When action referenced: "the handler executes"
+  - Then assertion referenced: "it completes successfully within < 1 second"
+  - And clause referenced: "the output is valid and meets schema"
+  - And clause referenced: "any required events are published"

 - **tests\domain-registry-orchestration-spike.spec.ts** → [AC:renderx-web-orchestration:renderx-web-ac-alignment-workflow-v2:1.1:1] (100%)
   - Given condition referenced: "ACs are present as acceptanceCriteriaStructured in sequence JSON"